vrysev/yumrush/CICD-SETUP.md

 ## Verifying CI/CD Setup

-After setting up all the secrets and webhooks:
+After setting up all the secrets:

 1. Push a change to the `main` branch
 2. Go to the `Actions` section of your GitHub repository
-3. You should see the "YumRush CI/CD Pipeline" workflow running
+3. You should see the "YumRush CI/CD" workflow running
-4. After successful test completion:
-   - The Render webhook will be triggered to deploy the backend
-   - The Vercel CLI will deploy the frontend

-5. Check deployment status:
-   - Backend: Go to your Render dashboard to monitor deployment
-   - Frontend: Go to your Vercel dashboard to monitor deployment
+4. The workflow will:
+   - First run all tests (CI job)
+   - If tests pass and the branch is main, deploy to production (CD job)

 ## Manual Deployment

 You can also manually trigger deployment:

 1. Go to the `Actions` tab in your GitHub repository
-2. Select the "YumRush CD" workflow
+2. Select the "YumRush CI/CD" workflow
 3. Click "Run workflow"
 4. Select the branch (usually `main`)
 5. Click "Run workflow"

-This is useful when you want to redeploy without making code changes.
+This will run the tests first and then deploy if the tests pass.

 ## Deployment Monitoring